davidpots/playsongnotes/_lessons/51 [Simon and Garfunkel] Mrs Robinson.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In my first lesson, I show you how to play the basics of "Mrs. Robinson" by Simon and Garfunkel.
+I'll be using no capo and will focus primarily on the chords and strumming patterns you'll need to play the song.
+This lesson includes chord charts, tablature, strumming pattern diagrams, and the progressions you'll need for each section.
+If you're looking for some of the more advanced riffs, runs, and fills this song uses -- look for my other lesson where I break those down in detail.

+In my second lesson, I'll show you how to play some of the fills, riffs, and runs for this song.
+This is a slightly more intermediate lesson, following up on my beginner-friendly lesson that shows the basic chords and strumming patterns needed to play this song.
+In this lesson, I'll be playing without a capo –– and will show you how to play the (1) intro/filler riff; (2) a verse melody riff; (3) the verse walkdown from C to A minor; and (4) the chorus walkdown from C to D to G.

+Timestamps for my second lesson:

+- 0:00 Lesson overview
+- 3:05 Intro & Filler Riff
+- 7:06 Verse Melody Riff
+- 9:13 Verse Walkdown (C to Am)
+- 11:04 Chorus Walkdown (C to D to G)

+## My guitar cover of the entire song

+<iframe width="560" height="315" src="https://www.youtube.com/embed/u8-24OnUle8?showinfo=0" frameborder="0" allowfullscreen></iframe>

 ## Lyrics with chords